Anatomy Of An Above-Ground Swimming Pool

 Wilkes makes the most robust steel pool, also known as Gibraltar on the East coast.
 The Wilkes/Gibraltar is the only “steel panel” pool I know of ever made.
 This pool cost roughly $15,000.00 more than the steel pools you see anywhere else.

 Steel is usually the cheapest of all above ground pools.
 Resin pools are in the middle of the price range, with aluminum often the most expensive.
 Steel is more common as you would expect with the lower materials cost.
-There is nothing wrong with steel pools as an option if your only looking to get 10-15 years from it, the problem is many are so cheap you are lucky to get 3-5 years.
-You would have to may more than the cost of an aluminum pool to get a decent steel one, so it makes no sense to me.
+There is nothing wrong with steel pools as an option if your only looking to get 10-20 years from it, the problem is many are so cheap you are lucky to get 2-5 years.

 What Really Going On